Cadbury Castle, Somerset: Medieval period

+Arthurian interpretation

 Local tradition, first written down by John Leland in 1542, holds that Cadbury Castle was King Arthur's Camelot.
 The site and the Great Hall are extensive, and the writer Geoffrey Ashe argued that it was the base for the Arthur of history.
 His opinion has not been widely accepted by students of the period.

 Militarily, the location makes sense as a place where refugees and the southwestern Brythons of Dumnonia could have defended themselves against attacks from the east.
 If Arthur was indeed conceived at Tintagel, as tradition asserts, he may have been a prince of Dumnonia and used Cadbury as a stronghold on his eastern frontier.